-In a fire or other emergency situation, the Nurse in charge or Manager in charge, is the Incident Manager (IM).
+In a fire or other emergency situation, the Executive Director is the Incident Manager (IM).
 The IM has the authority to put the evacuation plan into effect.

-- 1) Assess the magnitude and type of threat. - 2) Don appropriate vest so you are easily identified (Found on x home area 1A - 3) Ensure notification of ED/designate regarding decision to put evacuation plan into effect. - 4) Assign a Nurse for Triage Nurse (TN).
-See duties of TN as identified by the Nurse in Charge - 5) Assign a Nurse for each triage zone (3- red, yellow, green). - 6) Assign a team member to triage the white zone for uninjured residents. - 7) Assign team members to accompany residents to the relocation areas. - 8) Assign a team member as Logistics lead who will be responsible for staffing assignments: ensuring team members are at relocation sites; initiating call-in procedure, etc. (see duties of Logistics lead). - 9) Assign a team member as Runner to be a communication link for updates.
-In the event of a total communication shutdown, the pre-designated external communication centre will be activated and the runner will provide ongoing relaying of messages. - 10) Assign a team member to be Liaison lead (coordinate activities and communication with external emergency personnel (fire, ambulance, hospital, etc.). (see duties of Liaison lead). - 11) Assign a team member in each RHA to account for all residents in their RHA. - 12) Assign a team member as Communications lead (see duty outline contact/ update family members, respond to media inquiries. - 13) Assign team members to monitor exit doors to prevent re-entry of residents or unauthorized personnel and to ensure the doors do not close and lock authorized personnel out. - 14) Assign team members to monitor external traffic flow to ensure unimpeded access for emergency vehicles and access to building for emergency personnel (fire, ambulance, etc.) - 15) Ensure all areas are secure and all duties are complete. - 16) Proceed to triage area to assist with treatment of injured residents as directed - 17) In conjunction with the DOC/designate, ensure MAR books are removed and transported to the receiving site(s). - 18) Complete Incident Manager Evacuation Checklist.
+- 1) Assess the magnitude and type of threat. - 2) Don appropriate vest so you are easily identified.
+This vest is kept in the emergency bag located at each nursing station. - 3) Ensure notification of ED/designate regarding decision to put evacuation plan into effect. - 4) Assign a Nurse for Triage Nurse (TN).
+See duties of TN above. - 5) Assign a Nurse for each triage zone (3 red, yellow, green).
+Each Registered staff will be assigned to an individual triage zone by IM. - 6) Assign a team member to triage the white zone for uninjured residents. - 7) Assign team members to accompany residents to the relocation areas. - 8) Assign a team member as Logistics lead who will be responsible for staffing assignments: ensuring team members are at relocation sites; initiating call-in procedure, etc. See duties of Logistics lead below. - 9) Assign a team member as Runner to be a communication link for updates.
+In the event of a total communication shutdown, the pre-designated external communication centre will be activated and the runner will provide ongoing relaying of messages.
+This may be the CSA or Receptionist. - 10) Assign a team member to be Liaison lead (coordinate activities and communication with external emergency personnel (fire, ambulance, hospital, etc.). (see duties of Liaison lead).
+Refer to IMT structure Chart. - 11) Assign a team member in each RHA/neighbourhood to account for all residents in their RHA/neighbourhood.
+See PSW responsibilities below. - 12) Assign a team member as Communications lead (see duty outline contact/ update family members, respond to media inquiries.
+Refer to IMT Structure Chart. - 13) Assign team members to monitor exit doors to prevent re-entry of residents or unauthorized personnel and to ensure the doors do not close and lock authorized personnel out.
+All tram members are to follow the procedures for Code Grey in the event the doors need to be monitored. - 14) Assign team members to monitor external traffic flow to ensure unimpeded access for emergency vehicles and access to building for emergency personnel (fire, ambulance, etc). - 15) Ensure all areas are secure and all duties are complete.

+- 16) Proceed to triage area to assist with treatment of injured residents as directed - 17) In conjunction with the DOC/designate, ensure MAR books are removed and transported to the receiving site(s). - 18) Complete Incident Manager Evacuation Checklist.